copolio/mattermost-sentrybot/README.md

-# Sentry Mattermost Proxy
+# Mattermost Sentrybot

-A proxy server for integrating Sentry 21 alerts into Incoming Webhooks on Mattermost.

-## Overview

-- This project is a proxy server designed to seamlessly integrate Sentry 21 alerts into Incoming Webhooks on Mattermost, a popular team collaboration platform.
-With this proxy server, you can receive real-time alerts from Sentry 21 directly into your Mattermost channels, keeping your team informed and enabling swift response to critical issues.
+Mattermost Sentrybot is a bot for the Mattermost platform designed to seamlessly integrate Sentry 21 alerts into Incoming Webhooks on Mattermost, a popular team collaboration platform.
+With Sentrybot, you can receive real-time alerts from Sentry 21 directly into your Mattermost channels, keeping your team informed and enabling swift response to critical issues.
+Sentrybot helps monitor your Sentry notifications in Mattermost channels, ensuring a smooth and secure communication environment.

 ## Table of Contents